hagege/add_infos_to_tec/readme.txt

 Attention: if the plugin is deleted, the shortcode remains in the posts and events.
 In this case use a plugin to delete the shortcodes, e.g. Shortcode Cleaner Lite (see wordpress.org).
 However, there is no guarantee that all shortcodes will be deleted correctly.

+Shortcode - Options:
+link = link e.g. to organizer
+vl   = list of events
+il   = e.g. used for internal link

 Call Examples:
 [fuss link="https://externer_link.de" vl=""] --> always shows picture credits, then more info with the link to external website and at vl="" the link to "more events".
-[fuss vl=""] --> always shows picture credits, but no link to external website and at vl="" the link to "more events". vl = list of events
+[fuss vl=""] --> always shows picture credits, but no link to external website and at vl="" the link to "more events".
 [fuss] --> always shows picture credits, but no link to external website.
 [fuss link="https://externer_link.de" vl="nature"] --> always shows picture credits, then more info with the link to external website and at vl="Nature" the link to "more events: nature".
 (of course the category must exist in The Events Calendar (this is checked by a function).
 If the category does not exist, the event list will be shown.)